Academic year 2018/19

 [1] Excludes those with unknown degree class

 [2] Some qualified teachers from overseas can obtain professional recognition and the award of QTS without undertaking ITT or AO.
 This applies to fully qualified teachers who trained in the European Economic Area (EEA), under the terms of Council Directive 2005/36/EC.
 Teachers who trained outside the EEA must have their qualifications recognised by an EEA member state and must have 3 years of experience in that state to be eligible to apply for QTS in England without undertaking ITT or AO.
 Teachers from Australia, Canada, New Zealand and United States can also apply for mutual recognition and must be fully qualified and eligible to teach permanently in the country in question.
 This must be documented from the recognised authority in that state.
-There is further information on the award of QTS on our webpage.
+There is further information on the award of QTS on our webpage (opens in a new tab).

 Outcomes of final year trainees undertaking early years initial teacher training (EYITT)